About

 In the early 80s, Conservancy founder Barbara Yeaman, compelled by a love for the Delaware River and region, bought property on the Delaware River in Milanville, PA.
 As a landowner, Barbara quickly understood the need for landowners to be able to protect their lands in ways that worked for them and their families and, at the same time, contributed to the overall health of the region’s farms, forests, and waters.
 In 1994, the Delaware Highlands Conservancy was born.
 Barbara’s twelve acres on the Delaware River was one of the Conservancy’s first conservation easements.

-In the past two decades, the Conservancy has grown from an all-volunteer organization to a nationally accredited land trust with eight full- and part-time staff members, a strong board of directors, and a core of committed volunteers dedicated to supporting all the Conservancy’s land protection and community outreach efforts.
+In the past three decades, the Conservancy has grown from an all-volunteer organization to a nationally accredited land trust with eight full- and part-time staff members, a strong board of directors, and a core of committed volunteers dedicated to supporting all the Conservancy’s land protection and community outreach efforts.

-The Conservancy has offices on both sides of the Delaware River in Beach Lake, PA and Barryville, NY.
-Barbara’s initial twelve acres protected is now part of over 18,000 acres protected to date.
+The Conservancy has offices on both sides of the Delaware River in Beach Lake, PA and Jeffersonville, NY.
+Barbara’s initial twelve acres protected is now part of over 19,000 acres protected to date.
 More than 70 landowners and communities from diverse backgrounds have worked with the Conservancy to place more than 80 conservation easements on their properties.
 These lands include working farms and woodlands, boggy wetlands, hunting clubs, small fruit orchards, experimental forests, streams and riverbanks.

 Connect & Learn